Help! My kid has been sent home with a serve of diet culture; Your guide to keeping your sh*t together AND taking effective action

 No. Not my kid too.
 Not our school.
 This CANNOT be happening.

-Communicating with schools can feel difficult.
-We might feel that we don’t want to be “that” parent, or lead to the teacher to feel embarrassed.
-We need to remember that what our kids learn in school matters, and that diet culture sneaks into the curriculum in ways which can be very, very harmful.
+Communicating with early learning centres and schools can feel difficult.
+We might feel that we don’t want to be “that” parent, or lead to the educators to feel embarrassed or become angry at us.
+And, we need to remember that what our kids learn and absorb in learning settings does matter, and that diet culture sneaks into the curriculum in ways which can be very, very harmful.
 It’s incredibly important that - alongside our very understandable hesitancy - we use our voice to speak up.
 Because it’s not just for the benefit of our kids, it’s for the benefit of everyone’s kids, and hopefully the broader school community too.

 Take some time, but don’t wait.